Solymár: History

-The village was uninhabited until the first new settlers arrived around 1700; first Serbians and Bulgarians migrated from the south, to escape the withdrawing Ottoman forces.
+The village was uninhabited until the first new settlers arrived around 1700; first Serbs and Bulgarians migrated from the south, to escape the withdrawing Ottoman forces.
 Soon afterward came Bavarian immigrants, recruited by the monarchy from Habsburg and similar southern provinces along the Danube.
 The Crown paid their transportation and assisted in their getting settled in Hungary; the newcomers were promised they could retain their language and religion (generally Roman Catholic).
 The monarchy wanted to resettle the area and knew the Germans could restore farmlands along the Danube.
-Because the settlers continued to speak a form of German and maintained their cultural and religious traditions, they were called die Donauschwaben (Danube Swabians).
+Because the settlers continued to speak a form of German and maintained their cultural and religious traditions, they were called Danube Swabians.
 Their descendants, who were citizens of the Austro-Hungarian Empire and succeeding governments, later formed the great majority of the population in this area and called the village Schaumar in German.